 - Priority Pass: 8 airport lounges

 - Berlin Tegel

 - DragonPass: 1 airport lounge

 The short comparison above shows that there are not big differences between the lounge availability between these two companies.
 Before purchasing any membership product you should check the current lounge list on Priority and DragonPass web page.

-Priority and DragonPass lounges are usually third party lounges maintained by airport ground service companies.
+Priority Pass lounges and DragonPass lounges are usually maintained by airport ground service companies.
 Airlines have their own lounges and normally you are not allowed to enter them neither with Priority nor DragonPass.
 However, there may be exceptions.

 The Prices and Benefits of Membership